What Is The Walk and Turn DUI Test

 - Takes the incorrect number of steps.

-2. Monkey See, Monkey Do.
-Unfortunately, most of us learn by doing, not watching.
-And most unfortunate, it is inherent human nature for people to mimic or "ape" each other while engaged in conversation.
+2. Monkey See, Monkey Do: Unfortunately, most of us learn by doing, not watching.
+And most unfortunate, it is inherent human nature for people to mimic each other while engaged in conversation.
 You may subconsciously begin to move your body upon hearing the instructions.
 And if someone is demonstrating something to you, you naturally will want to make movements with your body to mimic that behavior as well.

-3. Crossing an imaginary line?
-An IMAGINARY line.
+3. Crossing an imaginary line: An imaginary line.
 Wait, what?
 Guidelines state that the line should be visible.
 Some jurisdictions allow the officers to use an imaginary line.
 How can an officer tell if you stepped off of an imaginary line?

-7. Many things can affect your balance, and will, especially under the stress of a DUI investigation.
-We've all seen the Olympics and observed first hand how gymnasts under pressure choke and fall.
+7. Many things can affect your balance, and it will, especially under the stress of a DUI investigation: We've all seen the Olympics and observed first hand how gymnasts under pressure choke and fall.
 You will want to cooperate, but you will not be able to as much as you'd like to think.
 Plus, other things could interfere - like if you have an ear infection, for example.
 People with ear infections have problem with balance, and will not be able to perform the Walk and Turn successfully.

-8. Shoes Matter.
-Oh boy do shoes matter!
+8. Shoes Matter: Oh boy does shoes matter!
 Imagine doing this funny little balance beam act wearing 4 inch stilettos.
 If the officer is nice enough to allow you to remove your shoes, barefoot on rough gravel isn't much better, either.
 There could be glass in the road!
 And gentleman, this applies to you as well.
 How often do you go to the bar or out late to an event and wear nice dress shoes?
 Imagine how much harder wearing them would be while doing these silly balancing acts!